theiagen/tbp-parser/docs/inputs.md

 #### TBDB Bed File

 The TBDB Bed file is the **tab-delimited** file that contains gene regions of interest and their associated antimicrobials.
 This file is used for quality control calculations.
-The file should be formatted like the TBDB.bed file in TBProfiler, with the following columns in this order:
+The file should be formatted like the genes.bed file in TBProfiler, with the following columns in this order:

 1. `chrom`: the chromosome or contig name which must match the chromosome name in the BAM file (e.g. "Chromosome")
 2. `start`: the start position of the gene (e.g. 1)